Bumper Wheat Production Expected This Year : SAPM - UrduPoint

 Bumper Wheat Production Expected This Year : SAPM

-Special Assistant to the Prime Minister (SAPM) Jamshed Iqbal Cheema on Tuesday said that bumper wheat production was expected in the country this year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Apr, 2021 ) :Special Assistant to the Prime Minister (SAPM) Jamshed Iqbal Cheema on Tuesday said that bumper wheat production was expected in the country this year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :Special Assistant to the Prime Minister (SAPM) Jamshed Iqbal Cheema has said that bumper wheat production was expected in the country this year.

 In a statement issued here, he said historical reforms in agriculture sector being introduced in the country for the first time would bring revolution in the entire agricultural sector.